 When will I know if my visa has been reinstated?

-USCIS should make a decision within 3 to 5 months.
+Current USCIS processing times for reinstatement applications range from 10-14 months.
 In the meantime you cannot travel out of the United States, and you must maintain full-time enrollment at TCC.

 Sometimes USCIS requests more information about your reinstatement.
 If this happens you should thoroughly review the letter requesting more information and respond immediately.
 Failure to respond may result in USCIS denying your reinstatement.